threedworld-mit/tdw/Documentation/api/command_api.md

 # ReplicantCommand

-These commands affect replicants currently in the scene.
+These commands affect a Replicant currently in the scene.

 ***